dtudk/pythonsupport-page/docs/courses/index.rst

 .. tip::

-   If an error is encountered during the installation process, it is *vital* to report this to :email:`pythonsupport@dtu.dk` so we can correct/add content for work-arounds.
+   If an error is encountered during the installation process, it is *vital* to report this to :mail:`pythonsupport@dtu.dk` so we can correct/add content for work-arounds.

    Thanks!